PhD in Health Services Research

 Additional Course Requirements

-- A minimum of 12 credits is required in elective courses.
-These 12 credits can and should be used to define an area of emphasis.
+- A minimum of 10 credits is required in elective courses.
+These 10 credits can and should be used to define one of the following areas of emphasis:

 - Implementation Science/Organizational Change